StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 The Topology Perspective shows the filtered components and relations in a selected [view](../views/about_views.md) or the entire, unfiltered topology in [explore mode](../explore_mode.md).
 Components that have one or more health checks configured will report a calculated [health state](../../health-state/about-health-state.md).

-* Select a component to display [detailed component information](/use/concepts/components.md#detailed-component-information) in the right panel **Selection details** tab .
+* Select a component to display [detailed component information](/use/concepts/components.md#detailed-component-information) in the right panel **Selection details** tab.
 * Hover over a component to open the [component context menu](#component-context-menu).

 ➡️ [Learn more about components](/use/concepts/components.md#components)